This is an Insight article, written by a selected partner as part of GIR's co-published content. Read more on Insight

 Common ways in which misconduct comes to light include regular audit and compliance activities, whistleblower complaints, government subpoenas, media reports, and business people encountering irregularities in the ordinary course of their jobs.

-Under the federal securities laws, when auditors become aware that an illegal act may have occurred at a public company, certain affirmative investigation and reporting obligations are triggered.
+Under federal securities laws, when auditors become aware that an illegal act may have occurred at a public company, certain affirmative investigation and reporting obligations are triggered.
 The auditor is obliged to determine whether an illegal act has occurred, report it to management and assure itself that the issuer’s audit committee or board of directors has also been informed.
-There are additional reporting obligations imposed on the auditor if the issue is not remedied, which culminate with auditor withdrawal and affirmative reporting to the SEC of the issue.
+Additional reporting obligations are imposed on the auditor if the issue is not remedied, which culminate with auditor withdrawal and affirmative reporting of the issue to the SEC.

 The United States does not have a data protection regime.